 Updating can be done very quickly.
 Due to the fact that users rely on the insights Exago produces, it is important to establish a meticulous process to assure their experience is fluid and uninterrupted.
 Below is the process we recommend when updating.

-Read the change notes
+Read the Release Notes

 For each major version we provide an Updating Guide that will highlight any actions beyond the normal updating process that are required.
 For interim releases, the change log is listed below the installer download and highlights what issues have been addressed.